 The best incentive strategies work when they don’t probe into personal data and make it really easy for employees to report and monitor their progress.

-Sometimes employers require their employees to provide additional verification that some activity has been completed.
+Employers sometimes ask employees to provide additional verification that they have completed certain activities.
 To make this process simple, the WellSteps app allows employees to take a picture of the verification and have it automatically uploaded to their account.

 RELATED: 10 Effective Ways to Motivate Employees in the Workplace